 Schedule 17.

-18.3 Adjusted site-specific assets are calculated using network use factor that have been subjected to caps and collars.
+18.3 Adjusted site-specific assets are calculated using network use factors that have been subjected to caps and collars.

 A cap and a collar are calculated for each network level as follows:

 In ascending order, list the network use factors for all EDCM Connectees in all DNO Party areas relating to that network level, excluding all the factors that are either equal to zero or 1, or not used, based on the customer categories of each EDCM Connectee.